 A Next TWT subfield that is present if the frame is transmitted by a TWT requesting STA, by a TWT scheduled STA, or by any HE STA to a peer STA that has set the Flexible TWT Schedule Support field to 1 in the HE Capabilities element it transmits.

-The Next TWT subfield indicates the earliest TWT at which the individual TWT agreement or broadcast TWT schedule is resumed and shall be selected from existing TWT values for that TWT agreement or broadcast TWT schedule if the Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 0.
+The Next TWT subfield indicates the earliest TWT at which the individual TWT agreement or broadcast TWT schedule is resumed and shall be selected from the future target wake times of that TWT agreement or broadcast TWT schedule if the Flexible TWT Schedule Support field in the HE Capabilities element received from the peer STA is 0.

 The All TWT subfield is 1 if the resumption applies to all broadcast TWT schedules followed by the TWT scheduled STA and/or to all individual TWT agreements followed by the TWT requesting STA.